rdinizcal/sa-bsn/README.md

 * https://github.com/Microsoft/cpprestsdk
 * https://github.com/arch

-Once ALL the dependencies have been successfully installed,
+Once ALL the dependencies have been successfully installed, you can proceed to the next steps.

 ## Compiling